 - Assigned during the first week of classes;

-- Read & assessed quickly, no later than the third week of classes;
+- Read and assessed quickly, no later than the fourth class meeting;

-- Challenging, pushing students to enact analytical thinking and writing;
+- Challenging, pushing students to practice analytical thinking and writing;

 - Small in scope;

-There are many options for what a successful diagnostic essay might ask students to write; however, here are a few ideas that we believe are small in scope and challenging.
-We do hope that if you come up with an alternative option, you’ll share it with us, so we can highlight it here.
+There are many options for what a successful first paper assignment might ask students to write.
+Below are a few ideas that are both small in scope and challenging.
+If you come up with an alternative option, please share it with us, so we can highlight it in our training materials.

-- Pull a particularly interesting longer quote on your course topic, perhaps from a reading you will assign at some point during the semester.
+- Pull a particularly interesting longer quote on your course topic, perhaps from a reading you will assign.
 Ask writers to first explain what the quote means and then apply it to their own experiences with the subject.